-- Environmental protection, organic and fair trade certification schemes are becoming more and more popular in the European Union.
-For organic production you can consider IFOAM standard.
-The European Union regulates both organic food and drink produced and/or processed within the European Union and organic goods from elsewhere Commission Regulation (EC) No. 1235/2008 with detailed rules concerning import of organic products from third countries).
-These can readily be imported from non-European countries whose rules on organic production and control are equivalent to the European Union's - currently Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, New Zealand, Tunisia, Switzerland and the USA.
+- Environmental protection, organic and fair-trade certification schemes are becoming more and more popular in the European Union.
+For organics, consider the IFOAM standard.
+The European Union regulates organic food and drinks produced or processed in the European Union and abroad.
+Commission Regulation (EC) No. 1235/2008 details the rules concerning importation of organic products from third countries.

+- Organic products can readily be imported from non-European countries whose rules on organic production and control are equivalent to the European Union's.
+These countries currently include Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, New Zealand, Tunisia, Switzerland and the USA.
 For all other non-European Union countries, importers can have their organic products certified for import into the EU by independent private control bodies approved by the European Commission.

-- Raw, unprocessed coconut supports the growth of salmonellae which is resistant to subsequent desiccation.
-Original contamination can happen because of contact with bacteria-containing soils followed by dispersion via infected coconut milk and shells.
-Pasteurization of raw coconut meat in a water bath at 80° C for 8 to 10 min effectively killed such bacteria, did not injure the product, and provides a prophylactic method now widely used by the coconut industry.
+- Consider pasteurisation as a method of avoiding contamination.
+Raw, unprocessed coconut supports the growth of salmonellae which is resistant to subsequent desiccation.
+Original contamination can happen because of contact with soil containing bacteria, followed by dispersion via infected coconut milk and shells.
+Pasteurisation of raw coconut meat in a water bath at 80° C for eight to 10 minutes effectively kills such bacteria, does not injure the product, and provides a prophylactic method now widely used by the coconut industry.

-- To find out the Maximum Residue Levels ( MRL) that are relevant for desiccated coconuts, you can use the European Union MRL database in which all harmonised MRLs can be found.
-For desiccated coconuts there is a definition of maximum residue levels for 457 different pesticides.
+- Find out about the maximum residue levels (MRLs) which are relevant for desiccated coconuts.
+You can use the European Union’s MRL database, which has all the harmonised MRLs.
+For desiccated coconuts, there are MRLs set for 457 different pesticides.